 - Respiratory secretions during prolonged or intimate close contact, including kissing

-- Touching fabrics and objects used by a person with monkeypox that have not been disinfected.
+- Touching fabrics and objects used by a person with mpox that have not been disinfected.

-People with monkeypox should remain isolated from others for the duration of their illness, which typically lasts two to four weeks.
-People can spread monkeypox from the time symptoms start until all symptoms are gone: until the rash has healed, scabs have fallen off and you have a fresh layer of skin.
+People with mpox should remain isolated from others for the duration of their illness, which typically lasts two to four weeks.
+People can spread mpox from the time symptoms start until all symptoms are gone: until the rash has healed, scabs have fallen off and you have a fresh layer of skin.

 Isolate from others